Time to get motivated- go back to Step 1

-Whichever UCLP© food you choose will help better manage your cholesterol.
+Whichever UCLP© food you choose will help you manage your cholesterol.
 The great news is that the more of the four UCLP© foods you add to your heart healthy foundation diet, the greater the potential improvements to your cholesterol levels.
 It’s best to take one at a time and build up slowly.

-Soya foods are no longer the domain of vegetarians – not only is there a greater choice than ever before – they taste great too.
-So why not give soya foods a go.
+Soya foods are no longer the domain of vegetarians.
+Not only is there a greater choice than ever before, they taste great too.
+So why not give soya foods a go?

 Fibre is essential for health and found in all plants – fruits, vegetables and cereals.